Skip to content

 Creating the Project Structure

-Let’s create a proper project structure with our source code and sample data:
+Let’s create a directory for our sample data:

 Let’s create a sample text file to analyze.
-Create src/text_analyzer/data/sample.txt with this content:
+Create data/sample.txt with this content:

 The quick brown fox jumps over the lazy dog.
 This pangram contains every letter of the English alphabet at least once.
 Pangrams are useful for testing fonts, keyboards, and printers.
 The five boxing wizards jump quickly!
 How vexingly quick daft zebras jump.